Blind-led accessibility work, explained like a person

 Audio work

-Mixing, mastering, and Pro Tools help for artists who want the work to feel finished, not just exported.
+Mixing, mastering, and Pro Tools help for artists who want the work to feel finished, not just technically done.

-The audio side has its own page, its own tone, and a clearer path for artists and producers.
+The audio side has its own page, its own tone, and a cleaner path for artists and producers who do not need to sort through accessibility language first.

 • Mixing and mastering for release-ready work